Nanolx/NanoDroid/README.md

 instead.
 See "Installation" below.

-If no `/data/media/0/.nanmod-setup` is found, the default one will be installed where all three options are `1`.
+If no `/data/media/0/.nanmod-setup` is found, the default one will be installed where the first three options are `1` and the last is `0`.

 Applications
 ============